harness/ff-react-client-sdk/README.md

 ## Caching evaluations

 In practice flags rarely change and so it can be useful to cache the last received evaluations from the server to allow your application to get started as fast as possible.
-Setting the `cache` option as `true` will allow the SDK to store its evaluations to `localStorage` and retrieve at startup.
+Setting the `cache` option as `true` or as an object (see interface below) will allow the SDK to store its evaluations to `localStorage` and retrieve at startup.
 This lets the SDK get started near instantly and begin serving flags, while it carries on authenticating and fetching up-to-date evaluations from the server behind the scenes.

 ```typescript jsx
 <FFContextProvider